This website requires JavaScript.

 Klaus as a robo-cat.

-Now, to be clear, manual reviews are still vital in the customer service QA process.
-The ‘human’ in the feedback loop is irreplaceable – digging into nuanced situations, constructing feedback sessions, in-depth analysis, etc. But the hardest part of the feedback loop is also human behavior.
+The human element in the feedback loop is indispensable — tackling nuanced situations, facilitating feedback sessions, conducting thorough analysis, and more.
+Yet, the most challenging aspect of the feedback loop is also rooted in human behavior.

-On average, only 2% of conversations are reviewed manually.
+• Limited coverage: On average, only 2% of conversations undergo manual review.

-Reviewers may have unconscious biases that can affect their evaluations, leading to unfair assessments and decisions.
+• Bias: Reviewers may harbor unconscious biases that influence evaluations, potentially resulting in unfair judgments and decisions.

 Klaus in the countryside.